WELCOME TO MY PORTFOLIO

 Pinterest Pin

-Retail design moodboard with soft pinks, warm neutrals, and lifestyle elements for The Latest Scoop boutique concept.
+Store design moodboard with soft pinks, warm neutrals, and lifestyle elements for The Latest Scoop boutique concept.

 Current Store Layout (Before)